technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 class CombineLatest[#]<[...], R> : Producer<R> { [...] }
 ```
 Again, here we have some code duplication that might be avoided with Variadic
 Generics.
-This example is similar to the `zip` one, but here we have a
+This example is similar to the `zip` one, but there's actually a
-difference: the function definition contains a *closure whose shape depends on
+difference: the function definition contains a closure whose *shape depends on
 the number of previous parameters*.
 This indicates that we need to be able to retrieve the actual number of
 concerete types that are passed to a Variadic Generic in its instantiation.